toliuyi/contract-description/EIP/eip-MY.md

 /**
    @title Owned, a standard interface to check smart contract owner

-   Any contract implementing ERC*** should support this inferface, having public ower() function to return contract owner's address
+   Any contract implementing ERC*** should support this interface, having public ower() function to return contract owner's address

  */
 contract Owned {